 Group Composite Portrait

-yes it is a composite
+What is a composite

 Famous photographers use Group Composite Portraits technique a lot more than you think